 Interferon gamma-1b is made from human proteins.
 Interferons help the body fight viral infections.

-Interferon gamma-1b is a specific interferon used to prevent infections in people with a condition called chronic granulomatous disease.
-Interferon gamma-1b is also used to treat a congenital bone disorder called osteopetrosis.
+Interferon gamma-1b is used to prevent serious infections in people with a condition called chronic granulomatous disease.
+Interferon gamma-1b is also used to slow the progression of a bone disorder called malignant osteopetrosis.

-Interferon gamma-1b may also be used for other purposes not listed in this medication guide.
+Interferon gamma-1b may also be used for purposes not listed in this medication guide.

 What are the possible side effects of interferon gamma-1b (Actimmune)?